-Despite the stopcock being the main water valve in every UK home, almost seven million UK citizens have no idea what a main stopcock valve.
-What’s more, a quarter of us have never even tried to find our stopcock according to research by Direct Line.
+Despite the stopcock being the main water valve in every UK home, almost seven million UK citizens have no idea what a main stopcock valve is.
+What’s more, a quarter of us has never even tried to find our stopcock according to research by Direct Line.

-A stopcock, sometimes called a stop tap, controls the entire supply of mains fed water into your home.
+A stopcock, sometimes called a stop tap, controls the entire supply of mains-fed water in your home.
 The tap is always on, allowing water to enter as and when you need it.
 But the stopcock lets you shut off the supply in an emergency, such as a burst pipe, or to carry out plumbing work.

 Whether your stopcock is open or closed determines whether water enters the pipes of your home, serving crucial appliances like: